16amit/selenium-bdd-allure/README.md

-Spring boot project for automation using Selenium, Cucumber, Allure and AOP
+It is a Spring boot project for automation using Selenium, Cucumber, Allure and AOP

 To run the <b>Cucumber tests</b>, use the command below: